-At a glance, Avast VPN’s pricing for its premium plan can be confusing.
+At a glance, Avast VPN price for its premium plan can be confusing.
 You’ll need to pay $59.99 yearly for a single Windows or Mac account.
-And Android or iOS account will cost $19.99 per year.
+An Avast Secureline price for Android or iOS accounts will cost $19.99/year.

 Note that all the above plans support only a single device.
-You’ll have to fork out $79.99 per year for a plan that allows up to 5 concurrent connections.
+You’ll have to fork out $79.99/year for a plan that allows up to 5 concurrent connections.

-Avast offers a 30-day-money-back policy for Secureline app purchased through its online retail store.
+Avast offers a 30-day-money-back policy for Avast Secureline app purchased through its online retail store.
 However, the refund policy is subjected to the usage of less than 10GB or 100 times of connection made.

-For risk-free testing, you can download the trial version of Avast VPN, which allows you unlimited access to the service for 7 days.
+For risk-free testing, you can download the Avast VPN trial version, which allows you unlimited access to the service for 7 days.

 The 7-day trial doesn’t require any registration, nor your credit card number.
 It’s a no-strings-attached installation that allows you to try out Avast VPN to your content.